singh-man/books/crackingTheCoding/02_linkedLists.md

 4. FastRunner is LOOP_SIZE - K steps behind SlowRunner.
 5. FastRunner catches  up to SlowRunner at a rate of 1 step per unit of time.

 So, when  do they  meet?
-Well, if FastRunner is LOOP_SIZE - K  steps  behind  SlowRunner, and FastRunner catches  up at a rate of 1 step per unit of time, then they meet  after LOOP_SIZE = K steps.
+Well, if FastRunner is LOOP_SIZE - K  steps  behind  SlowRunner, and FastRunner catches  up at a rate of 1 step per unit of time, then they meet  after LOOP_SIZE - K steps.
 At this point, they will be K steps before the head of the loop.
-Let's call this point  Collisionspot.
+Let's call this point  CollisionSpot.

 ![](media/02_8_1.JPG)